KiwanoEngine/kiwano-go/README.md

-# Kiwano-Go
+# KiwanoGo

-Kiwano-Go is a simple 2D game engine for Golang
+KiwanoGo is a simple 2D game engine for Golang